Arbeitsgruppe Funktionalanalysis

 The 29th Internet seminar consists of the following three phases:

-During the lecture phase, the "virtual lecturers" upload a new chapter of lectures notes on this webpage each week.
+During the lecture phase, the "virtual lecturers" upload a new chapter of lecture notes on this webpage each week.
 Each chapter consists of approximately 10 pages plus a collection of exercise problems.

 Each week, the virtual lecturers will ask the local group of one university to provide the solutions to the week's exercises written in LaTeX, such that they can be uploaded to the ISEM webpage.